The Crazy Idea That Kickstarted Heroes

 Neves was born in Brazil and spent his childhood there.

-Growing up, he became busy planting churches with his parents.
-He became exposed to the church ministry very early.
+Growing up, he went busy planting churches with his parents.
+This gave him exposure to the church ministry very early.

-Eventually, he graduated with a bachelor’s degree of Arts in Theology/Theological Studies at UNASP in 1999–2004.
-He also acquired the same discipline as his master’s degree at Newbold College in 2004–2006.
+Eventually, he graduated with a bachelor’s degree of Arts in Theology/Theological Studies at Centro Universitário Adventista de São Paulo (UNASP) in 2004.
+He also acquired the same discipline as his master’s degree at Newbold College in 2006.

 Then, he spent his working years serving the church.
 He worked for Stanborough Park Church as the associate pastor for communications from July 2005 through January 2016.